Intermolecular force: Hydrogen bonding

-Ionic bonding
+Salt bridge

 The attraction between cationic and anionic sites is a noncovalent, or intermolecular interaction which is usually referred to as ion pairing or salt bridge.

 It is essentially due to electrostatic forces, although in aqueous medium the association is driven by entropy and often even endothermic.
 Most salts form crystals with characteristic distances between the ions; in contrast to many other noncovalent interactions, salt bridges are not directional and show in the solid state usually contact determined only by the van der Waals radii of the ions.